tenzir/tenzir/web/docs/about/why-vast.md

 Data warehouses may be well-suited for raw data processing, but a data backbone for security operations has a lot more domain-specific demands.
 The required heavy lifting to bridge this gap is cost and time prohibitive for any security operations center.
-This is why we built VAST.
+This is why we built Tenzir.
 :::

-## VAST vs. Relational DBs
+## Tenzir vs. Relational DBs

 Unlike [OLAP](#vast-vs-data-warehouses) workloads,
 [OLTP](https://en.wikipedia.org/wiki/Online_transaction_processing) workloads